michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 The last tip I'll leave you with is to keep your eyes open.
 You never know when you'll find the next tool or technique that will help you solve problems faster or deal with more complex or just plain weird issues.
-Stress test mutlicast?
+Stress test multicast?
 Get a hammer.
 Need a down and dirty RTP stream?
 Fire up VLC.
 There's lots more Awesome out there.